cannarron/cannarron/README.md

 ## Hi there,
 Welcome to my Github Repository.
-I've been immersed in the tech space since 2016, collaborating with diverse tech teams and startups.
-My expertise spans backend development with adeptness in web technologies.
+I am a backend developer and senior technical writer.

 ### Technologies I work with:
 Here's a list of technologies I have hands-on experience with: